- Gas Fitting

 There are different types of gas heating systems, i.e. standard storage tank, high-efficiency storage tank models and tankless water heaters.
 No matter which kind you choose, they offer the following advantages in comparison to electric heaters.

 - Fast heating.
-As opposed to electric water heaters, gas water heaters work twice as fast.
+As opposed to electric hot water cylinders, gas water heaters work twice as fast.
 They recover much more quickly than electric models, which means your hot water supply is easily replenished.
 So if you have a larger household or high demand for hot water in your home, a gas heater is definitely a better option.

 - Lower energy costs.
 A gas model suffers heat loss from exhaust gases and the walls of the tank, while electric heaters are more energy efficient.
 However, in terms of energy costs, gas heaters are more affordable to operate since natural gas and propane are significantly cheaper than electricity.